 The degree is a two-year non-thesis program which includes graduate courses in Biochemistry, Anatomy and Physiology, Fundamentals of Public Health and Epidemiology.
-Additionally, the program includes didactic coursework in Medical Terminology, Introduction to Neurobiology, Medical Pharmacology, Medical Microbiology, Biostatistics, Ethics of Clinical Research in Vulnerable Populations and Community Health Promotion.
+Additionally, the program includes didactic coursework in Medical Terminology, Introduction to Neurobiology, Medical Pharmacology, Medical Microbiology, Biostatistics, and Biomedical Genetics.
 A course in Critical Thinking and Problem Solving serves as the foundation for MCAT preparation.
-A community service project acts as the capstone course in lieu of a thesis.
-(Maximum credit hours attainable = 57 hours).
+A service learning project acts as the capstone course in lieu of a thesis.
+(Maximum credit hours attainable = 49 hours).

 Students who satisfactorily meet and pass all course requirements for the Master of Science in Medical Sciences degree with a minimum overall grade point average of 3.0, will be granted the degree.
-Students who successfully complete all courses in the first year of the program with a minimum GPA of 3.0 are eligible to receive a certificate of course completion.
+Students who successfully complete all courses in the first year of the program with a minimum GPA of 3.0 are eligible to receive a certificate in medical sciences.

 Receipt of the MSMS degree at Morehouse School of Medicine does not guarantee admission to either the medical or graduate programs, however, all students who meet a minimum GPA of 3.2 and a minimum MCAT score of 24 will be guaranteed an interview to any program and will follow the regular cycle and process of MSM admissions review.

 Applying to the Program